Interviews

 The American “Valley Girl”: Originating from Southern California, she is trendy, vapid, shopping-obsessed and speaks in a dramatic vocal style that includes uptalking (sentences ending on a higher pitch).

-To master the American style, Pretorius sought out experts like Leslie Kahn, the “queen” of sitcom comedy training, to learn the mathematical precision of humour.
+That said, comedy is very stylised.
+In order to master the American style of comedy, Pretorius sought out experts like Leslie Kahn, the “queen” of sitcom comedy training, to learn the technical precision of humour.

 The Mechanics of the Sitcom